chanjunweimy/FYP_Submission/README.md

 ## Audio Dataset
 We are using the [DAIC-WOZ database](http://dcapswoz.ict.usc.edu/) provided by AVEC2016 organizers that can be found in http://dcapswoz.ict.usc.edu/

+## Programming Language
+* Python
+* Windows Batch Script

+## Platform
+Preferably **Windows**.
+I wrote the code in Windows.
+While most of the code are written in Python and can be run in any platforms, some of the codes are written as Windows Batch Script.
+Although they could be translated to python pretty easily and then all the codes can be run on any platform, they are not tried in any other platform, so I prefer you to run them on Windows.

 ## Tools Used
 * [Python 2.7.12](https://www.python.org/downloads/release/python-2712/)